Haile Selassie: Eritrean annexation and uprising

 In September 1961, Selassie attended the Summit Conference of Heads of State or Government of the Non-Aligned Movement in Belgrade, FPR Yugoslavia.
 This is considered to be the founding conference of the Non-Aligned Movement.

 In 1961, tensions between independence-minded Eritreans and Ethiopian forces culminated in the Eritrean War of Independence.
 Eritrea's elected parliament voted to become the fourteenth province of Ethiopia in 1962.
 The war would continue for 30 years; first Selassie, then the Soviet-backed junta that succeeded him, attempted to retain Eritrea by force.

 In 1963, Selassie presided over the formation of the Organisation of African Unity (OAU), the precursor of the continent-wide African Union (AU).
 The new organisation would establish its headquarters in Addis Ababa.
 In May of that year, Selassie was elected as the OAU's first official chairperson, a rotating seat.
 Along with Modibo Keïta of Mali, the Ethiopian leader would later help successfully negotiate the Bamako Accords, which brought an end to the border conflict between Morocco and Algeria.
 In 1964, Selassie would initiate the concept of the United States of Africa, a proposition later taken up by Muammar Gaddafi.

+Emperor Haile Selassie greeting Tunisia's Ambassador and Head of Delegation Ahmed Mestiri at the Third Session of the United Nations Economic Commission for Africa (ECA) held in Addis Abeba on 19 February 1961.

 In 1963, a revolt in Bale occurred, where peasant rioters whom were discouraged by the Ethiopian taxation headed by Prime Minister Aklilu Habte-Wold later turned into an insurgency.
 This caused a semi-civil war with terrorist activities carried out by rebels supported by Somalia which later forced the Ethiopian government to declare a state of emergency.
 The Emperor's armed forces led by Prime Minister Aklilu's cabinet with the support of the United Kingdom and the United States were able to end the revolt after over six years of insurgency.
 This assured weakened diplomatic ties with Siad Barre's Somalia.